 5. Strategically Reduce Your Debt

-If you’ve taken the courage to bring debt in your lives, take the courage to throw it out of your life.
+If you’ve taken the courage to bring debt into your life, take the courage to throw it out of your life.
 You can’t live happily with debt on your shoulders, you’re constantly thinking about your debt payments.

 So starting today, make a strategy to avoid debt, as far as I know, the more money you make the more you can give towards debt.